-Zahedi and Azadi compared the stress and lowcycle fatigue life of aluminum and magnesium cylinder heads of diesel engines.
+Zahedi and Azadi [9] compared the stress and low-cycle fatigue life of aluminum and magnesium cylinder heads of diesel engines.
 Their research showed that the strain in magnesium cylinder heads was more in comparison with the aluminum ones, while the magnesium cylinder heads had less stress.
-The fatigue life of the both cylinder heads was almost identical [9].
-Azadi and colleagues analyzed cracked cylinder heads of gasoline engines.
-Examining materials and doing finite element analysis of cracked cylinder heads stress, they determined the cause of cracks and provided some solutions.
-Their research revealed that the main reason for cracks initiation in cylinder heads is high stress and plastic strain caused by assembly loads of cylinder heads bolts [1].
+The fatigue life of the both cylinder heads was almost identical.

+Azadi et al. [1] analyzed cracked cylinder heads of gasoline engines.
+Their research revealed that the main reason for cracks initiation in cylinder heads is high stress and plastic strain caused by assembly loads of cylinder heads bolts.

-TMF analysis of gray cast iron cylinder heads was conducted by Li et al. An acceptable agreement between experimental and simulated results of TMF life was proved[4].
-Xuyang and colleagues predicted TMF life of diesel engines cylinder heads.
-Their research revealed that the discrepancy between experimental and simulated results is 3%[10].
-Metzger et al. predicted the lifetime of cast iron cylinder heads under thermo-mechanical loads and high-cycle fatigue.
-According to their study the experimental and simulated results of temperature match[5].
+TMF analysis of gray cast iron cylinder heads was conducted by Li et al. [4] An acceptable agreement between experimental and simulated results of TMF life was proved.
+Improving and optimizing the structure of cylinder heads doubled their fatigue life.

+Xuyang et al. [10] predicted TMF life of diesel engines cylinder heads.
+Their research revealed that the discrepancy between experimental and simulated results is 3%.
+The energy criterion accurately predicted fatigue life in the valves bridge compared with thermal shock test .

+Metzger et al. [5] predicted the lifetime of cast iron cylinder heads under thermo-mechanical loads and high-cycle fatigue.
+The mechanical analysis correctly anticipated the position and direction of cracks in the valves bridge.

 Aluminum cylinder heads must be adequately robust to tolerate gas pressure, assembly loads and high temperature resulting from ignition to avoid cracking the valves bridge [11].
 Thermo-mechanical loading cylinder heads can only be controlled through modern cooling systems or protective coatings such as thermal barrier coating (TBC) that reduces heat stress and thereby reduces the temperature gradient [26].

-Azadi and colleagues studied the impact of TBC on cylinder heads.
+Azadi et al. [27-30] studied the impact of TBC on cylinder heads.
 The results of their research demonstrated the TBC reduced the temperature gradient and consequently the thermal stress reduced.
-Ergo, fatigue life of cylinder heads augmented [27, 28, 29and 30].
+Ergo, fatigue life of cylinder heads augmented.

-According to the introduction, due to the lack of information on the behavior of hardening, softening and viscosity of materials the analysis of cylinder heads is mostly based on simple models of material behavior like elastic-plastic and the effects of viscosity and creep of cylinder heads are less taken into consideration.
+According to the introduction, due of the lack of information on the behavior of hardening, softening and viscosity of materials the analysis of cylinder heads is mostly based on simple models of material behavior like elastic-plastic and the effects of viscosity and creep of cylinder heads are less taken into consideration.
 Aluminum alloy has creep behavior at about 300°C and viscosity should also be taken into accounted [6, 15, 16, 22].
-The main objective of this study was to simulate the thermomechanical behavior of cylinder heads based on the two-layer viscoelasticity model.
+The main objective of this study was to simulate the thermomechanical behavior of cylinder heads based on the two-layer viscoplasticity model.
 In some analyses, it is assumed that temperature changes have no effect on the stress-strain curves and thermo-mechanical analysis of cylinder heads is non-coupled.
 Since changes in temperature influence on stress-strain curves, the thermo-mechanical analysis of cylinder heads in this study is coupled.